-The construction of public services started in Sörnäistenniemi with an around-the-clock day care centre, with a school and a day care centre to be completed by 2015.
+The construction of public services started in Sörnäistenniemi with an around-the-clock day care centre, with a school and a day care centre.
 Health and Wellbeing centre will be ready in 2017 and operation starts in 2018.

 The commercial services will be found in the Redi shopping centre which opens in 2018.